 Skip to Main Content

-Using Atla Religion Database with AtlaSerials
+Using Atla Religion Database with AtlaSerials PLUS

 Searching in Atla

-The default search interface for Atla Religion Database (hosted by EBSCO) is pictured below, with three search boxes that can be coordinated with boolean operators.
+The default search interface for Atla Religion Database with AtlaSerials PLUS (hosted by EBSCO) is pictured below, with three search boxes that can be coordinated with boolean operators.
 Each search box can search a specific metadata field (e.g. Title, Author, etc.) or, if left as the default, run an All Text keyword search.
-To perform a quick search, enter search terms in at least one search box and select the orange "Search" button to return results.
+To perform a quick search, enter search terms in at least one search box and select the blue "Search" button to return results.
+Or, select "Basic Search" to limit the available search fields.
 Review details below for advanced search features.

 1. Enter search words or partial phrases to search.
 To search for an exact phrase, put quotation marks around it.
 For example, "liberation theology" will return results with those words together in that order.